-This became a big challenge for me, since I was the super administrator of the contract management system.
+Many of our customers and partners ended up not using the system as a result.
+This became a big challenge for me as the super administrator of the contract management system.
 Since our customers didn’t end up adopting it, they would send attorneys contracts via email, and the attorneys would then have to contact me because they were working outside the system.
 So I was going through this time-consuming process of manually overriding approval statuses in our system, emailing myself, and uploading contracts manually just to get them recorded in the system.

 I spent a lot of my time fixing issues with our previous contract management system.
 After a couple of years with it, our team decided we’re not fixing this system anymore.
 It’s broken, and we’re going to find something new.

-Once your team decided to find a new contract management system, how did you evaluate the options?
+Once your team decided to find a new CLM solution, how did you evaluate the options?